re-framejs/re-framejs/README.md

 Some events handlers will need to initiate an async server connection (e.g. GET or POST something).

-The initiating event handlers should organise that the `on-success` or `on-fail` handlers for these HTTP requests themselves simply dispatch a new event.
-They should never attempt to modify `app-db` themselves.
+The initiating event handlers should organise that the `onSuccess` or `onFail` handlers for these HTTP requests themselves simply dispatch a new event.
+They should never attempt to modify `db$` themselves.
 That is always done in a handler.

 **Notes**:
  - all events are handled via a call to `dispatch`.
 GUI events, async HTTP events, everything.
  - `dispatch` will cause a handler function to be called.
 But the process is async.
 The call is queued.
  - if you (further) dispatch in a handler, then that will be async too.
 The associated handler is queued for later processing.
 Why?
-Partially because handlers are given a snapshot of the `app-db` and can't be nested.
+Partially because handlers are given a snapshot of the `db$` and can't be nested.
  - if you kick off an HTTP request in a handler, then organise for the on-success or on-fail handlers to dispatch their outcome.
-All events are handled via dispatch. on-success should never ever change `app-db`.
+All events are handled via dispatch. onSuccess should never ever change `db$`.

 The [wiki](https://github.com/Day8/re-framejs/wiki/Talking-To-Servers) has more on the subject.